 is by far the most common type, there are many ways in which scoliosis can develop, as well as endless possible variations in the placement, degree and severity of the patient's curve.

-In order to provide a better insight for those who have recently been diagnosed with scoliosis, or are just beginning to find out more about this condition, we have put together this list which highlights the various forms of scoliosis and how each type affects those who suffer from it:
+In order to provide better insight for those who have recently been diagnosed with scoliosis, or are just beginning to find out more about this condition, we have put together this list which highlights the various types of scoliosis and how each one affects those who suffer from it:

 In cases of neuromuscular scoliosis, the spinal curve develops as the result of a separate neurological or muscular condition.
 In cases such as these, the curve is often highly progressive, which means that the individual's spinal curve will get worse and worse over time if left untreated.